arkhala/antenati-grabber-bookmarklet/README.md

 ## Usage
 1. **Navigate to an Image**:
-   - Go to the Antenati website and view the page containing the image you want to download.
+   - Go to the Antenati website and view the page containing the image you want to view.
 2. **Click the Bookmarklet**:
    - Click “Antenati Grabber” in your bookmarks bar.
 The full high-resolution image will open in a new tab for you to view.